 Graft versus host disease — Between 10 and 50 percent of patients who receive an allogeneic transplant experience a side effect known as graft versus host disease (GVHD).
 Graft-versus-host disease is separated into acute and chronic phases due to timing and clinical presentation.
 This problem does not occur following autologous transplantation (when the patient is the donor).
-(See "Prevention and treatment of acute graft-versus-host disease: Recommendations".)
+(See "Prevention of acute graft-versus-host disease".)

 The "graft" refers to the transplanted hematopoietic stem cells; the "host" refers to the patient.
 Thus, graft-versus-host disease refers to a condition in which the donor's immune cells attack some of your organs.
 GVHD is the biggest single threat, other than the underlying disease, to the success of a bone marrow transplant.

 Treatments are given to help prevent GVHD, and generally include immunosuppressive medications, antibiotics, and sometimes steroids.
 If GVHD develops, additional treatment with high-dose steroids may lessen its severity.
 Symptoms can include skin rash, diarrhea, liver damage, or other problems, depending upon the organ that is affected.
 (See "Treatment of chronic graft-versus-host disease".)